Spiritual Resources

 Soul Care Email

-The Soul Care email is like receiving a mini retreat in you inbox 8 to 10 times per year.
-Each email includes several resources to help you in your spiritual walk with the Lord.
+The Soul Care email is like receiving a mini-retreat in your inbox 8 to 10 times per year.
+Each email includes resources to help you in your spiritual walk with the Lord.
 Some of the resources included are spiritual practices, music, blogs or podcasts, scripture for reflection, inspirational quotes and book recommendations/reviews.

 Prayer of Relinquishment